The orchards and gardens at Brockhampton

 To the side, near the moat, is an unusual tamarisk tree which was purchased by Marion from Woolworths for 50 pence, a bargain even then.
 These slightly ragged looking trees are more commonly found in coastal locations so it unusual that this specimen thrives here in land locked Herefordshire.

 Elsewhere on the island surrounding the manor house you can see cherry, pear and apple trees.
 There are also 50 hectares of orchard on the estate, some of which are part of an ongoing restoration project.
-We've planted a further 75 fruit trees as part of this restoration.
+We've planted a further 75 fruit trees as part of this restoration with more to be planted as the restoration project gets going.

 Wildlife to spot